ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 3. The `Evaluate()` top level function loads the entire Troika dataset, runs `RunPulseRateAlgorithm` on the loaded dataset, and computes the aggregate mean absolute error (BPM) at 90% availability.

 **Part 2: Clinical Application**
-`/Part II Clinical Application/clinical_app_EY_completed.ipynb` contains an analysis of a heart rate data set from the Cardiac Arrythmia Suppression Trial (CAST).
+`/Part II Clinical Application/clinical_app_EY_completed.ipynb` contains an analysis of a heart rate data set from the Cardiac Arrhythmia Suppression Trial (CAST).
 Resting heart rates of over 1,500 subjects are computed and visualized to understand heart rate trends for different age groups.

 Inputs: